apostrophecms/stagecoach/README.md

 sc-rollback production 2014-12-04-18-40-26
 ```

-**Warning:** if you have performed database migrations that are not backwards-compatible, such as removing a column from a SQL table, you should not roll back.
+**Warning:** if you have performed database migrations that are not backwards-compatible with older versions of your code, such as removing a column from a SQL table, you should not roll back beyond that point.

 ## `example` app

-In the `example` folder you'll find an example of ndoe app deployment, with all the important bits already set up (be sure to look in `example/deployment`).
-The `start` script integrates with `sc-proxy` by registering a port number for the project to listen on via the data/port file, and the provided example node app consults that file as well at startup.
+In the `example` folder you'll find an example of node app deployment, with all the important bits already set up (be sure to look in `example/deployment`).
+The `start` script reads `data/port` and sets the `PORT` environment variable before starting the example app, which honors the environment variable.

-## Installing dependencies on the server side

-Note that if your project has a `production/dependencies` script it will be run immediately after the rsync is complete and before the site is restarted.
-This is the right place to execute `npm install` if your application has dependencies on npm modules that involve compiled code that can't be transferred from your own computer.

-Did your eyes skip right over all that?
-Don't worry - if you are copying your app's `deployment` folder from the latest `example` app included with stagecoach, then `npm install` will happen for you automatically.
-Those of you already using stagecoach who want this feature can just copy `example/deployment/dependencies`.

-Thanks to Howard Tyson for pointing out the need to install dependencies on the server side.

-## Production Hosting

-You can do production hosting with `sc-proxy` as well.

-Just create a `data/hosts` file for each site.
-In that site, list the hostnames that the site should respond for, like this:

-    myexample.com
-    www.myexample.com
-    some-alternate-name.com

-Note that if `data/hosts` exists, `sc-proxy` will stop responding on the staging subdomain for that site.
-Which doesn't bother you, because you have separate staging and production servers...
-I hope!

-## Reconfiguration

-If you add or remove an app entirely, sc-proxy should spot that right away.

-If you add or modify a `hosts` file, there will be a delay of up to a minute.
-I'm working on changing this by watching these files in the filesystem in an efficient way.

 ## Warnings and Limitations